What Is A Cash Buyout Offer?

 The House a Bank Won't Touch

-Some homes genuinely cannot be financed — no working heat, a compromised roof, safety issues that a lender's appraiser will flag immediately.
+Some homes genuinely cannot be financed: no working heat, a compromised roof, safety issues that a lender's appraiser will flag immediately.
+Even iBuyers, who are far more flexible than a bank, publish real disqualifiers of their own: major structural or foundation damage, fire or severe water damage, mold throughout the property, and outdated materials like old plumbing or roofing that a lender won't accept.
 In those cases, the buyer pool is not "buyout company vs. everyone else."
 It's "buyout company vs. no one," because a financed buyer legally can't close on the home in its current condition.

 When Someone Else Is Footing the Bill